 The City Nature Challenge begins Friday, April, 26 at 12 AM PT and ends Monday, April 29 at 11:59 PM PT.
 Results will be announced Friday, May 3 by organizing institutions, the Natural History Museum of Los Angeles County and the California Academy of Sciences.

 Upload your photos and observations to iNaturalist.
 You can use a desktop computer or the app.
 Not familiar with the app?
 Not to worry, it’s super user-friendly.
 All you have to do is:

 We are currently working with partners to plan events around the county.
 Check back soon for an updated list of events.

 Want to stay involved past this event?
 Learn more about The Nat’s ongoing citizen science projects.

-Are you a nature-based or outdoor organization that wants to get involved in partnering with us?
-Learn more about hosting your own event.
+Are you a nature-based or outdoor organization that wants to get involved and partner with us?
+Contact Citizen Science Manager Lauren Perez.